Woodbury quarterback Sawyer Moon (3) and teammate Geno DeMike

 Conference shake-up: Minneapolis South wanted a spot in the powerful Lake Conference.
 Athletic director Mark Sanders and coach Lenny Sedlock said the football team would go first, and eventually be followed by the remaining varsity sports.
 The Lake Conference acknowledged there had been talks for scheduling more games against South.
 But the City Conference stepped in and shut down any consideration of making the jump.

 New city contender: Minneapolis Southwest led Washburn 18-13 with just 72 seconds remaining, only to see its chance to dethrone the City Conference champion for the first time in a decade slip away.
 The Lakers settled for second place but still put together one of the program's best seasons (8-2, 5-1) and won their first postseason game since 1990.
 After the season their coach of the past three years, John Biezuns, resigned for personal reasons.

-Tag(s): All Articles Featured Star Tribune North South Lake Eden Prairie Edina Minnetonka Wayzata Minneapolis South Minneapolis Southwest Farmington Holy Angels Spring Lake Park Totino-Grace Maple Grove Superior (Wis.)
+Tag(s): All Articles Featured Star Tribune North South Lake Eden Prairie Edina Minnetonka Wayzata Minneapolis South Minneapolis Southwest Farmington Academy of Holy Angels Spring Lake Park Totino-Grace Maple Grove Superior (Wis.)
 Apple Valley Eastview Lakeville South Southwest Cretin-Derham Hall Park of Cottage Grove White Bear Lake Woodbury Providence Academy